-Multi-grafted fruit trees – grafting allows us to grow one tree that produces a few different kinds of fruit (Read: Grafting Fruit Trees, A Step-by-Step Picture Tutorial).
+Multi-grafted fruit trees – grafting allows us to grow one tree that produces a few different kinds of fruit (see my grafting tutorial for more information about grafting fruit trees and learn more about grafting techniques).
 But those unique trees are not always available in all sizes, so if you want to go with a multi-grafted tree you might have fewer size options.

 With multi-grafted fruit trees, you get one tree that produces two or more different kinds of fruit.
 For example, a cherry tree can produce both a deep red and golden blushed cherries.